KIKO

 About KIKO

-KIKO is a New York City restaurant with verified evening hours, a smart casual dress code, confirmed outside recognition.
+KIKO is a New York City restaurant with evening hours, a smart casual dress code, outside recognition.
 The practical reason to consider it is straightforward: it has an Esquire Best New Restaurants nod in 2025 and an Opinionated About Dining Casual in North America Recommended listing for 2026.
-If your decision depends on a verified cuisine label, named chef, price range, or signature dish before committing, confirm those details directly before you go.
+If your decision depends on a cuisine label, named chef, price range, or signature dish before committing, confirm those details directly before you go.

 Book for discovery, not for a fully mapped-out menu plan